Chapter 13: The Steady Road Back To Freedom

 Once the plan has gotten court approval, the payment plan must be carried out before the Chapter 13 bankruptcy is completed.
 This is usually the longest part of the process.

 Filing for Chapter 13 bankruptcy can be a long and complex process.
 Each person’s unique financial situation makes every filing unique.
-Get in touch with Dowe Law on 510-233-7700 today and let them help you through the bankruptcy process quickly, easily and without fuss.
+Get in touch with Dowe Law today and let them help you through the bankruptcy process quickly, easily and without fuss.